unboxed/bops/README.md

 - `subdomain`: the subdomain to run the service
 - `council_code`: should be matched with planning data's code
-- `signatory_name`: will be present on decision notice
-- `signatory_job_title`: will be present on decision notice
-- `enquiries_paragraph`: will be present on decision notice
-- `email_address`: will be present on decision notice
-- `feedback_email`: will be used to receive any feedback requests
 - `council_name`: the council's name
 - `short_name`: the council's short name
 - `applicants_url`: match to council's applicants url